verkstedt/actions/DESIGN.md

 They live in `./.github/workflows/`, as is required by GitHub.
 Each workflow should come with accompanying workflow template.

-Reusable workflows SHOULD NOT use `secrets` (apart from GitHub provided ones like `GITHUB_TOKEN`) and `vars`.
+Reusable workflows SHOULD NOT use `secrets` (apart from GitHub–provided ones like `GITHUB_TOKEN`) and `vars`.
 Only define `inputs`.
 Inputs SHOULD have default values, when possible.